Independent, rigorous and practical

-Grattan Institute is an independent think tank dedicated to developing high quality public policy for Australia’s future.
+Grattan Institute is dedicated to developing high quality public policy for Australia’s future.
 It was formed in 2008 in response to a widespread view in government and business that Australia needed a non-partisan think tank providing independent, rigorous and practical solutions to some of the country’s most pressing problems.

-Grattan runs seven policy programs: Australian Perspectives, Cities, Energy, Health, Higher Education, Productivity Growth and School Education.
-We chose them because we believe they are vital to shaping Australia’s direction as a liberal democracy in a global economy.
+Grattan runs seven policy programs: Budgets and Tax, Energy, Health, Higher Education, Productivity Growth, School Education, and Transport and Cities.
+All these policy areas are vital to shaping Australia’s direction as a liberal democracy in a global economy.

 Grattan began with a $15 million endowment from each of the Federal and Victorian Governments.
-BHP Billiton provided $4 million.
+BHP Billiton provided $4 million and the National Australia Bank $1 million.
 In order to safeguard our independence, Grattan Institute’s board controls the endowment.
 The funds are invested and Grattan uses the income to pursue its activities.

 In addition, the University of Melbourne contributes support in kind, most importantly by housing us in a building just off Grattan Street in Carlton, opposite the University.
 That’s how we got our name.

 Grattan also benefits from significant support from companies and philanthropic organisations.
 Generous backing by the Myer Foundation, for example, enabled us to launch a Higher Education program in 2011.
-Our other Institutional Affiliates support the programs we choose to pursue, and ensure we have the funds to expand into new policy areas over time.
+Other Institutional Affiliates support our programs, and ensure we have the funds to expand into new policy areas over time.

 You can support Grattan Institute with a tax deductible donation, which will help us to continue to improve Australian public policy.